TheGameCreators/AGKRepo/README.md

 # AGK Repository
 New Home of AGK Source Code for 2024 and Beyond.
+THIS GITHUB REPO IS CURRENTLY IN CONSTRUCTION AND TESTING.
+FEEL FREE TO CHECK OUT THE CODE.
+WE WILL ANNOUNCE WHEN IT IS READY FOR CONTRIBUTIONS.

 ## Pre-requisites to compile AGK Studio
 Ensure the following are installed with particular attention to the versions: